 Administrative network security

 The administrative layer handles security policies designed to ensure security and regulatory compliance.
 This layer deals with people.
 It involves logging user behavior, assigning privileges, on and offboarding staff when required, and training staff to understand how the corporate security policy functions.
-Change management is a vital aspect of this layer, including software and device infrastructure alterations.
+Change management is vital to this layer, including software and device infrastructure alterations.

 Network security best practices for your business